tarik0/dxlaunch-presale-abi/README.md

 # How Did I Got That ABI
 ~~You can get the compiled bytecode from `bscscan.com` and decompile it with tools like `ethervm.io`.
 After that It's a kinda a guess work.
 Also this ABI does not support every function in the presale contract.
 Feel free to contirbute.~~

-At first I was decompiling the contract but after I've inspect the DxSale website, I have extracted the ABI's that DxSale contracts use.
+At first I was decompiling the contract but after I've inspected the DxSale website, I have extracted the ABI's that DxSale contracts use.

 # How Can I Get The Dev.
 Wallet Address of The Token ?
 Don't let the name `owner()` fool you, that's the address of the contract that created that presale contract.